leancodepl/corelibrary/docs/cqrs/output_caching/index.md

 ### ServeFromCacheAsync

 Called when a cached entry is **found** and about to be served.
-Use this to:
+Use this in exceptional cases to:

-- Conditionally prevent serving from cache
 - Modify response headers before serving from cache

 ```csharp